gblcintra/Jussi/README.md

 ## Use CSS BEM
 Methodology for class naming in CSS, which helps you create reusable and maintainable code.
+See the sectio about [CSS BEM](https://en.bem.info/methodology/css/) for more information.

 ## Requirements